MortI2C/genomics_riscv_openrepo/README.md

 This is a repository of results obtained experimenting with Epistasis genomics workload on RISC-V architectures.
 The current repository will be moved into a proper web-site with tools to properly visualize the data gathered.
 However, for now, we provide the results as txt files with the output of the workload for the several cases we examined so far.

 The results are in the results folders.
+Each batch folder consists of a repetition of the experiments.
+Such folders have a first subfolder with the different iteration.
+From there, there are two subfolers:
+* Logs: folder where the actual results ouptut as provided by the VIA workload.
+* Output: folder with summaries of all the executions relevant data (extracted from logs)

-Each batch folder consists of a repetition of the experiments, so we can consider statistics such as standard deviation.
+There are many iterations so we can consider statistics such as standard deviation.
 Naming convention for the files is: mdr_f[0-9]_n[0-9]_c[0-9].log